danielpruitt/clickygame/clickygame/README.md

+#Clicky Game
+This game was built with React.
+This utilizes basic features of React to be able to play a memory game.

+Click on a Pokemon to begin, with each click the score will increase until there is a wrong click.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>